WatchMtLiu/PHBS_MLF_2024/README.md

    ![image](https://github.com/WatchMtLiu/PHBS_MLF_2024/assets/151809533/949e83f3-2f99-4f84-8a6a-76aad3d72361)

 5. do other thing same as model2.
 6. Model effect: still running.
+Hope it can be better.

 ## Autoencoder